Javascript is not enabled.

 Does Medicare cover diabetes?

-Those who have Medicare rely on this insurance to help pay for equipment, medications, services and tests.
-The coverage allows them to access programs, screenings and training to help prevent, detect or manage their diabetes and avoid complications.
+Yes, Medicare covers many areas of diabetes care, including equipment, medications, services and tests.
+The coverage also provides access to programs, screenings and training to help prevent, detect or manage diabetes and avoid complications.

 spinner image Image Alt Attribute